MDW-94/G38_SoloProject_PetCareConsole/README.md

 A local veterinary practice has asked you to build a web application to help them manage their animals and vets.
 A vet may look after many animals at a time.
 An animal is registered with only one vet.

+App must be built using only:

+- HTML/CSS
+- Python
+- Flask
+- PostgreSQL and psycopg2

+It must not use:

+- Any Object Relational Mapper (e.g. ActiveRecord)
+- JavaScript
+- Any pre-built CSS libraries, such as Bootstrap
+- Authentication

 #### MVP

 - The practice wants to be able to register/track animals.